 Application process in Spain to obtain Mortgage Offer

 In the past Banks in Spain only verbally confirmed offers.
 The loan offers were provided once the valuation was back.
 At that point a member of the Risk team provided a final sign off.
 However they were not binding offers.
 Lack of clarity meant terms of Spanish mortgage signed at notary, could be different to expected.
 In other words the terms on the deeds were different than anticipated.
 Without, the client or their representative being aware.
 For instance different interest rates, a different term, and ancillary products.
 Moreover once embedded into the signed deed they could not removed at a later date.

 All Spanish Banks now have to provide a much higher level of transparency.
 The new legislation of 16th June 2019, dictates this.
 Spanish Banks are now required, at offer to provide borrowers with a FIEN and a general information sheet.
 This document clearly outlines the agreed terms of the loan.
 This in turn should reflect what is in the deed at completion.

 What is a FIEN

-A FEIN is a personalized and specific information sheet outlining the basis on which the offer has been made and all the terms.
-At Notary it is now a requirement that the Notary checks the deed against the FEIN provided, and ensures that what the client expects their mortgage to look like is exactly what is in the deeds.
-The FEIN will be required to show the TAE which will take into account costs of the loan as well as rate.
-Under the new legislation it will be necessary for the borrower to visit the Notary a minimum of one day before completion to answer a number of questions from a checklist to ensure on day of signing they are aware of the terms of the contract they will be signing.
+A FEIN is a personalized, specific information sheet outlining the basis of the loan offer.
+At signing, it is now a requirement the Notary checks the deed against the FEIN provided.
+The Notary is obliged to ensure what the borrower expects, is exactly what is in the deed.
+The FEIN is also required to show the TAE.
+The TAE is the annual rate which also takes into account costs of the loan.
+A minimum of one day before completion its necessary for the borrower or POA to attend the Notary.
+Within this visit the loan signatory must answer a number of questions.
+This is to ensure they understand the terms of the loan contract.